The Western Reserve 1795-1809

-Cleaveland’s survey party threatened to quit unless more profitable arrangements were made.
+Cleaveland’s survey party threatened to quit unless there were more profitable arrangements.
 They found their work tedious, the swamps dangerous, and the food scarce.
 Forty-one of them settled for equal shares in township No. 8.
 The township was called Euclid after the mathematician, patron saint of the surveyor’s art.

 The year 1797 witnessed the arrival of the first settlers: Lorenzo Carter, Elijah Gun, Ezekial Hawley and James Kingsbury with their families.
 Hardships with struggles to provide food and shelter along with disease and danger, tested their New England resolve.

 Joseph Burke, a native of Vermont who was a drummer boy in the Revolutionary War, became a permanent settler.
 David Dille, a Virginia company lieutenant from the Revolutionary War, built a log cabin on the west bank of Euclid Creek.
 Dille was an Indian fighter and an all-around frontiersman.

 By 1800, about 1,000 people were living in the Western Reserve.